Content

 Noticing thinning temples or hair loss elsewhere?
 Minoxidil is one of the easiest and most effective ways to prevent further hair loss and promote regrowth.

 Patience is key when using minoxidil.
-It typically takes three to six months to see any noticeable changes, such as reduced hair loss, regrowth at the temples and improved hair density.
+It typically takes three to six months to see any noticeable changes, such as reduced hair loss, regrowth at the temples, and improved hair density.

 Ready to give minoxidil a try?
 You can find it online as a 2% solution and 5% foam, both formulated specifically for women’s hair loss.
-Minoxidil is also available as an oral medication that may be prescribed off-label for people who prefer an alternative to topical application.

 Also, avoid hair rollers or any other products that can tug on your roots, especially if you leave them in for long periods.